carpentries-incubator/lc-litsearchr/_episodes/05-installing-packages.md

 >
 > ~~~
 > install_github("elizagrames/litsearchr", ref = "main", force=TRUE)
-> ## select option 3 in the console when it asks for updates
+> ## select option 3 (or the option for no updates) in the console when it asks for updates
 > ~~~
 > {: .language-r}
 >